An easy subexponential bound for online chain partitioning: Introduction

 Note that the superscript of a vertex indicates to which chain $X^k$ it belongs and the subscript is its index within that chain.
 The example of $R_5$ is illustrated in Figure~\ref{phase5}.
 The presentation order $\prec$ is given by $X^1\prec \dots \prec X^n$, where the order $\prec$ on the vertices of $X^k$ is the same as $\le_R$ on $X^k$.

 Observe that $X^{k-2}\le_R X^k$.
 Hence, the width of $R_n$ is $2$.
 By induction on $k$ one can show that each vertex $x^k_i$ is assigned to chain $C_i$. \end{proof}

-Despite Lemma~\ref{CE}, the analysis of the performance of First-Fit on restricted classes of posets has proved very useful and interesting.
+Despite Lemma~\ref{CE}, the analysis of the performance of First-Fit on restricted classes of posets has been useful and interesting.
 For posets $P$ and $Q$, we say $P$ is \textit{$Q$-free} if $P$ does not contain $Q$ as an induced subposet.
 Let $\Forb(Q)$ denote the family of $Q$-free posets, and $\Forb_w(Q)$ denote the family of $Q$-free posets of width at most $w$.
-Slightly abusing notation, we write $\val_{\FF}(Q,w)$ for $\val_{\FF}(\Forb_w(Q))$.
+Abusing notation, we write $\val_{\FF}(Q,w)$ for $\val_{\FF}(\Forb_w(Q))$.